-NAME DATA TYPE DESCRIPTION ChannelMode ? enumeration Allowed value is from: > ChannelMode Note: See Signal/@ChannelMode.
+NAME DATA TYPE DESCRIPTION ChannelMode ? enumeration Allowed value is from: ▶ ChannelMode Note: See Signal/@ChannelMode.
 Header element See Message/Header.
-Device element Each Device SHALL represent one of the known devices. <foreign namespace elements&gt; </foreign element See Message - foreign namespace elements.
+Device element Each Device SHALL represent one of the known devices.

 7.7 KnownMessages

 The KnownMessages query message returns a list of all message types that are supported by the controller.